 Algren, Nelson ôl´grən [key], 1909–81, American novelist, b.
 Detroit.
-He grew up in Chicago, and much of his fiction is set in the slums.
-His novels, such as Never Come Morning (1942), The Man with the Golden Arm (1949), and A Walk on the Wild Side (1956), are brutally realistic.
-In a lighter vein are the personal sketches collected in Who Lost an American (1963), Notes from a Sea Diary (1965), and The Last Carousel (1973).
+He grew up in Chicago, and much of his fiction is set in the city's slums.
+His novels, such as Never Come Morning (1942), The Man with the Golden Arm (1949, National Book Award), and A Walk on the Wild Side (1956), are brutally realistic.
+Around 1960 he stopped writing novels, his career having been sabotaged by the secret efforts of J. Edgar Hoover's FBI to silence him.
+Later he mainly wrote journalistic pieces, reviews, and, in a lighter vein, the personal sketches collected in Who Lost an American (1963), Notes from a Sea Diary (1965), and The Last Carousel (1973).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: American Literature: Biographies